jwillis0720/PyIg/README.md

 Arguments for the database to query

     -r {Ig,TCR}, --receptor {Ig,TCR}
                     The receptor you are analyzing, immunoglobulin or T cell Receptor - defaults to Ig -s {human,rabbit,mouse,rat,rhesus}, --species {human,rabbit,mouse,rat,rhesus}
-                      The Species you are analyzing, defaults to human
+                    The Species you are analyzing, defaults to human -c {heavy,light, mixed}, --chain {heavy,light, mixed}
+                    The chain you want to analyze, defaults to heavy

+                    ex.

+                    /usr/local/bin/PyIg -s mouse -c light mouse_light_chains.fasta

 BLAST Specific Arguments:
 --------